-Floor wardens: Red jerkins

-Building wardens: Yellow jerkins
+- Floor wardens: Red jerkins - Building wardens: Yellow jerkins

-First aiders: Green jerkins

 You are responsible for notifying the University of your procedures for any emergency that has the potential to occur due to the nature of your work.

 Note: Activating the fire alarm switches off the ventilation system.